 When children ask what to do is something terrible happens, it is important to give them simple and clear answers.
 It is less upsetting to imagine a plan than to keep imagining being helpless.

-It is important for children to have a safety plan for how to get out of a building in case of danger – whether the danger comes from a fire or a person.
+It is important for children to have a safety plan for getting out of a building in case of danger – whether the danger comes from a fire or a person.
 You can say, “Your job is to get out of the building as far from the danger as possible.
 So let’s think about everywhere you might be and how you might get out if you need to.
 You can go out the door or, if you have to, jump out of the window.
-If you cannot get out and the danger is from a fire, look for a place near a window, away from the fire and yell for help.
-If the danger is from a person and you cannot get out, look for a place to hide that covers up all of you.”
+If a dangerous fire has you trapped, look for the nearest window away from the fire and yell for help.
+If it is a dangerous person that has you trapped, look for a place where you can completely hide yourself.”
 Then, rehearse leaving and/or hiding with the children.

-You can tell children, “You might need to get hurt in order to get away.
+Tell children, “You might need to get hurt in order to get away.
 If a gun shoots, it will be loud.
-The great thing about adrenaline is that it can help you to run fast, even if you are hurt.
-If you are hurt by a gun, you can get better most of the time, just like when you fall down and get hurt and bloody.”
+Even if you are hurt, the adrenaline will help you run fast.
+You’re likely to heal if you are hurt by a gun.
+Just like when you fall down and get hurt and bloody.”

-Tell children, “Once you get out, as soon as you safely can, find an adult you trust to go to for help.
-Now, let’s think about different places you might be and where you could go to get help after you got out.”
-Take the time to brainstorm ideas about getting out and getting help with the children.
+Tell children, “Once you get out, as safely as possible, find an adult you trust to go to for help.
+Now, let’s think about different places you might be and where you could go to get help after you’re out.”
+Take the time to brainstorm ideas about getting out and getting help with children.
 Teach children how to call 911; their full name, address, and telephone number; and how to use different types of telephones.

 6. What Adults Can Say to Children About Kids Having Weapons At School

-You can tell children that, “Sometimes kids like to joke or brag about having or using guns or bombs or about hurting animals or people.
+You can tell children that, “Sometimes kids joke about using weapons or hurting animals and people.
 Most of the time, they are just pretending, but once in a while, they are not.
-If someone is talking like this or is showing you a weapon, they might have big problems.
-I want you to leave safely and then tell me about it as soon as you can.”
+Someone who is talking like this or is showing you a weapon, they might have big problems.
+I always want you to leave safely and then tell me about it as soon as you can.”

 Young people need to know how to get away from anyone who makes them uncomfortable without saying what they think.
-This might mean that they have to lie to stay safe and say, “Of course I won’t tell.” or even, “Yes, I think that’s cool.”
+This means that they have to lie to stay safe.
+Saying “Of course I won’t tell.” or even, “Yes, I think that’s cool.” could be life saving.
 They might have to agree with the person who is being weird or scary, even with a big insult like saying, “Yes, you’re right, my mom is a creep (or worse).”

 7. Work on the Underlying Issues

 As caring adults, we all need to work together to take social action that can help to prevent this kind of violence in the future.
 Addressing the larger social issues that can lead to mass shootings is going to take time.
 As the number of shootings increase, we must find ways to make our schools safer and communities safer.
-Each of us needs to find our own ways of helping to address the underlying issues that lead to violence in schools and in our communities.
+We need to find our own way of helping to address the underlying issues that lead to violence in schools and in our communities.

 Important actions can include: